canisat/canipy/README.md

 <img width="320" height="240" alt="CaniPy GUI" src="https://github.com/user-attachments/assets/0bd820bd-90e3-447e-9f33-3bdddafba0bd" />

-CaniPy provides a modern foundation for hobbyists to continue using supported SDARS hardware, taking advantage of Python's more legible syntax so others can better adapt this code for their needs and understand the control commands of the supported hardware.
+CaniPy provides a modern foundation for hobbyists to continue using supported satellite radio hardware.

-The project can either be used by itself, currently a prototype GUI for both regular use and as a subsystem sample, or as a module that can be imported to support other scripts.
+The project can either be used by itself with a GUI or as a module that can be imported to support other scripts.

+Taking advantage of Python's more legible syntax, other projects can adapt this code for their needs and understand the control commands of the supported hardware.

 ## Requirements

 The following are required to run CaniPy:

-* A system that meets the minimum system requirements for **Python 3.10**
+* A system that meets the minimum requirements for **Python 3.10**
     * Windows 8.1 or higher
     * macOS 10.9 or higher
     * Linux